angeluriot/Papermap/doc/scoring/papers.md

 score_{sample~size} = \dfrac{\dfrac{sample~size}{scale}}{\dfrac{sample~size}{scale} + 1}~\left(\text{with}~scale = \begin{cases} 60 & \text{if}~~RCT \\ 600 & \text{else} \end{cases}\right)
 ```

-* If the map's question makes the sample size irrelevant or if the paper is an in vitro study, the sample size score is ignored
+* If the map question makes the sample size irrelevant or if the paper is an in vitro study, the sample size score is ignored

 * If the sample size is not accessible or not specified, the score is set to `0.25` and `0` respectively, except for reviews where an estimate is calculated based on the number of papers included in the review: